-The difference between the Millennium and year 2000
+The Difference Between the Millennium and the Year 2000

-Short explanationThe 3rd Millennium starts January 1st, year 2001 NOT year 2000 as many people believe, when using the Gregorian calendar.
+Short ExplanationThe 3rd Millennium starts on January 1 of the year 2001, NOT on January 1 of the year 2000 as many people who use the Gregorian calendar believe..

 Year 2000 starts January 1st, year 2000.

 Longer ExplanationThe reason why the 3rd Millennium, also known as the 21st Century, starts in 2001 is because there was no year 0, i.e., there was no year AD 0, nor was there a year 0 BC.
 The year before the year AD 1 is defined as the year 1 BC, so the year 0 was skipped.
 (See below).
 Therefore, January 1, year 1, is defined to be the start of the 1st century and the start of the 1st Millennium.